openfl/www.openfl.org/learn/npm/tutorials/displaying-a-bitmap/index.md

 {% endcapture %}
 {% include code.md %}

-This will make the `openfl.display.Bitmap` and `openfl.display.BitmapData` types available in our code.
+This will make the {% include api.md ref="openfl.display.Bitmap" %} and {% include api.md ref="openfl.display.BitmapData" %} types available in our code.
 Next, we can add some additional code inside of our constructor.
 After the change, the constructor method should look like this:

 {% capture typescript %}
 ```ts